1984 Dutch Grand Prix

 The 1984 Dutch Grand Prix was a Formula One motor race held at Zandvoort on 26 August 1984.
 It was the thirteenth race of the 1984 Formula One World Championship.

 The 71-lap race was won by Frenchman Alain Prost, driving a McLaren-TAG, after he started from pole position.
 Brazilian Nelson Piquet led the first ten laps in his Brabham-BMW before his oil pressure failed, after which Prost led the remainder of the race.
-His Austrian teammate Niki Lauda finished second, with Briton Nigel Mansell third in a Lotus-Renault after fighting for the position with his own team mate Elio de Angelis who finished 4th.
-At the end of the race de Angelis was unable to challenge his team mate as he was lapped by Prost with 3 laps to go while Mansell had managed to stay ahead of the McLaren.
+His Austrian teammate Niki Lauda finished second, with Briton Nigel Mansell third in a Lotus-Renault after fighting for the position with his own teammate Elio de Angelis who finished 4th.
+At the end of the race de Angelis was unable to challenge his teammate as he was lapped by Prost with 3 laps to go while Mansell had managed to stay ahead of the McLaren.